TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 Report: /tmp/batchalign-mac-intel-runtime-35541484100/packaged-sidecar-report.json.
 Run 35545692852 (483ec5b8) has begun the expanded matrix, predating this CPU fix; retain its independent native/model evidence and build caches.

+Run scheduling correction: after confirming CPU fix 6c8397f1 and its seven focused tests, 35545692852 was still entirely in setup/sidecar compilation (no new runtime evidence).
+Cancelled that early run so queued 35545849846 can validate the fixed revision across all targets.
+Preserve the completed 35541484100 reports; the cancellation was for the confirmed CPU defect, not a build timeout or local resource shortage.

+Playwright 1.63 macOS 14 WebKit job 106169519499 failed before page creation:
+Page.overrideSetting rejected Unknown setting: PushAPIEnabled. macOS 14 uses frozen WebKit 2251; this is a driver/browser mismatch, not an application assertion.
+Evidence includes trace/error-context artifacts at /tmp/batchalign-macos14-webkit-163-evidence and the full job log locally.
+CI-only commit cba9aba0 retains all ten platform/browser jobs but installs Playwright 1.60.0 for macOS 14 WebKit, the pairing that previously passed.
+All other jobs use 1.63.
+The installed-app matrix 35545849846 stays on 6c8397f1 (same application source as cba9aba0) and is not restarted.
+Full local Python suite with CPU fix: 476 passed, 3 skipped (9.80s test time).

+GUI run 35545849839 (CPU-fixed app) completed all six Linux/Windows jobs successfully, including 19 unit/property + 15 GUI tests and a second clean Windows WebKit run (job 106172891647).
+Its four macOS jobs were still queued.
+Cancelled only this stale GUI run to advance corrected pairing run 35546446892; no running macOS GUI test evidence was discarded and installed matrix 35545849846 continues unchanged.

+Real local bounded Whisper inference: default CPU and explicit Apple MPS both completed the committed 20-second English fixture with Whisper-tiny, correct future-leaders content and word/utterance timing (22.3s CPU, 11.1s MPS).
+Ran via just batchalign cli daemon and the real desktop job API, no provider mocks.
+Default device now explicitly selects CUDA when available, otherwise CPU; MPS remains opt-in as documented by the CLI.
+Seven device tests pass.
+The isolated 148 MB model cache was deleted after stopping the daemon and verifying its PID/listening port were gone.
+This tiny-model check does not replace default large-model or packaged native-webview CI.
+Evidence retained at /tmp/batchalign-whisper-device-check/report.json.